Laragear/EmailLogin/README.md

 >
 > The metadata is not transmitted in the email link, but stored as part of the Email Login Intent inside your application cache.

 ## Login in from a Mail

 The login procedure from an email must be done in two controllers actions: one showing a form, and another authenticating the user.
 Both of these routes should use the `guest` middleware to avoid being hit by an authenticated user.

 > [!WARNING]
 >
-> This must be done in two controllers because **some email clients and servers will preload, cache and/or prefetch the login link**.
-While this is usually done to accelerate navigation or filter malicious sites, this will accidentally log in the user outside its device.
+> The Log In must be done in two controllers because **some email clients and servers will preload, cache and/or prefetch the login link**.
+While this is usually done to accelerate navigation or filter malicious sites, this will accidentally log in the user outside its device, and render subsequent login attempts unsuccessful.
 >
 > To avoid this accidental authentication, make a route that shows a form to login, and another to authenticate the user.